Updated: Sep 15

 Add plenty of well-rotted compost or manure to your beds and cultivate to a depth of 8 inches (20cm).
 Apply 1 cup of a complete organic fertilizer for every 10 feet (3m) of row.

 Apply herbicide-free grass clippings, weed-free straw, or another organic material to a depth of 3-4 inches.
 This layer of mulch can help prevent weed growth, which reduces the need for frequent cultivation (and protects your turnip’s roots!).
 Place a thin layer around the base of the plant.

 Growing turnips is possible anywhere!
 Below are the most common structures:

 This option is ideal for growing turnips, who prefer well-drained, fertile soil that’s high in organic matter.
 They need lots of consistent moisture too.
 Growing your turnips in raised beds will encourage good root development, which is definitely an important thing to have!

 Turnip seeds are small, so it’s important that they’re seeded into a fine, firm seedbed with enough moisture for germination.
 Loosen up your seedbed to make it fine, firm, and free of weeds and clods.

 Turnip greens are easily grown in containers.
 Also, small turnip roots can be grown in wide containers that are at least 8 inches deep.
-Just make sure your containers have holes in the bottom to allow for good water drainage!
+Just make sure your containers have small holes in the bottom to allow for good water drainage!